-4. Defendants Ronald Watts, Brian Bolton, Robert Gonzalez, Alvin Jones, Kallatt Mohammed, Calvin Ridgell, and Michael Spaargaren (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
-Plaintiff sues the individual officer defendants in their individual capacities only.
+4. Defendants Ronald Watts was at all relevant times acting under color of his office as a Chicago police officer.
+Plaintiff sues Watts in his individual capacity only.

 ANSWER: Ronald Watts admits that Plaintiff sues Watts in his individual capacity only.
 Ronald Watts admits that he was employed by the City of Chicago as a police officer during certain time periods alleged in Plaintiff's Complaint and was acting under color of his office as a Chicago police officer at those times.
 The plaintiff has failed to specify which period constitutes "all relevant times," thus Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.